stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 An annoyance for me while working on the `workflows` CI (with pytest-workflow) is that I often have to write individual input JSON files that are then pointed to in the test definition with a relative path.
 This meant opening two files to figure out what a test was doing; and the pathing was a pain due to our repo structure and the differing path resolution of Sprocket and miniwdl.
 This proposal aimed to keep all the relevant test information colocated in a single TOML table, but that does create a restriction where the inputs can't be trivially used in a different context.

 We could explore an alternative syntax that allows test inputs to be defined separately from the test.

+## Integration of custom tests

+The current proposal for custom tests is pretty brarebones.
+This allows for a great deal of flexibility at very little implementation complexity, but we may want to offer tighter integration in the future.
+Maybe instead of invoking plain executable scripts, we could integrate Python in some way?
+Calling out Python explicitly, as it is a popular (particularly among bioinformaticians) and flexible language.
+However environment management with Python dependencies can be a bit of a nightmare, and I'm not really sure of an ergonomic way we could integrate that.

 ## E2E testing